|

 additional second...

-Finally, the blowholes close very quickly
+Finally, the blowholes close independently

 as the animal slips with hardly a ripple beneath the surface.